JonnyJD/python-discid/doc/index.rst

 to use for the MusicBrainz database.

 This module is released under the
-`GNU Lesser General Public Licens Version 3
+`GNU Lesser General Public License Version 3
 <http://www.gnu.org/licenses/lgpl.html>`_ (or later) and
 the code repository and the bug tracker are at Github_.